diffix/reference/docs/distinct pre-processing.md

 ### Definition of extreme contributor

-An entity is an extreme contributor if their presence has a noticeable difference on the aggregate.
+An entity is an extreme contributor if their presence has a noticeable impact on the aggregate.
 In a distinct aggregator, what makes an entity stand out differs from what makes an entity stand out in a non-distinct aggregator.
 We, therefore, cannot flatten as we would for other aggregators.

-Unlike a non-distinct aggregator, the contributions made to a distinct aggregator might be shared.
+Unlike a non-distinct aggregator, the contributions made to a distinct aggregator might be shared by multiple entities.
 For example, let's consider the following example dataset:

 | AID sets  | Value |